dvamvourellis/dvamvourellis.github.io/index.md

 ## About

-I am currently pursuing a Masters in Data Science at Harvard's Institute for Applied Computational Sciences.
+In December 2020, I graduated with a Masters in Data Science from Harvard's Institute for Applied Computational Sciences.
 Before that, I graduated first in my class with a BS in Computer Science and Mathematics at the University of Edinburgh.
 I am an aspiring data scientist, passionate about solving real-world problems with machine learning and statistics.

 ## Research